vasabril98/DS_Bootcamp_Project_1/README.md

-# Analyzing Data From a Food Ordering and Delivery Application
+# Analyzing Data From Food Ordering and Delivery Application

  In this project we used data from a food ordering and delivery application to analyze customer satisfaction ratings and make food recommendations
  ## Research Questions